CortexIntelligentAutomation/docs/content/en/docs/2023.9/Reference/Blocks/data-storage/wait-for-key-in-collection/wait-for-key-in-collection-to-be-set-block.md

 |`"user1"` | `{"Domain": "domain", "Username": "user1", "Password": "encryptedPassword"}` |
 |`"user2"` | `{"Domain": "domain", "Username": "user2", "Password": "encryptedPassword"}` |

-In this example a separate flow with access to `"users"` has a [Write Data With Key][Write Data With Key] bloack that will act on users to add the following key and data:
+In this example a separate flow with access to `"users"` has a [Write Data With Key][Write Data With Key] block that will act on `"users"` to update the following key and data:
 |Key | Data |
 -------------|--------------|
 |`"user1"` | `{"Domain": "newDomain", "Username": "newUser1", "Password": "encryptedPassword"}` |